 Guide Book

-It’s a great idea to bring a guide book for your destination with you in case you don’t have access to WiFi.
+It’s a great idea to bring a guidebook for your destination with you in case you don’t have access to WiFi.
+Alternatively, you can download a guidebook onto your Kindle.

 TECH GEAR